ReWrite-Media/makecode/blocks/hai2025/protection1.md

 # Classify Iron

 ## Step 1
 Train the agent that iron is also an ore.
-Click the lightbulb for help, and press play when ready to continue.
+Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
 Drag the ``||hai: iron ore||`` block into the ``||haiInputs: classify as ore||`` block.
 Make sure not to remove the coal are.